 Measuring your sales performance is an important step towards improving it — and your bottom line.
-There are plenty of points to consider and many ways to measure performance.
+There are plenty of things to consider and many ways to measure performance.

-The first step is to plan for how you will measure your variables.
-Second, you will want to collect data, and third, analyze the information.
+The first step is to decide how you will measure your variables.
+The second is to collect data, and finally, you will need to analyze the information.
 The last step is to define and implement solutions for correcting and improving your sales performance.

-A reliable way to measure your staff's sales performance is to analyze the different variables by priority of those that most target your sales goals and objectives.
+One reliable way to measure performance is to analyze the different variables that most impact your sales in order of priority.
 You can also tally monthly numbers, but comparing quarterly and yearly numbers may paint a more accurate picture of your true sales performance.

-Volume of sales in dollars: One of the easiest variables to measure is the total dollar amount brought in by staff members or sales representatives.
-Be aware though for a true sense of sales volume that you may want to deduct the refund-related costs and other expenses such as entertainment.
+Volume of sales in dollars: One of the easiest variables to measure is the total dollar amount brought in by employees or sales representatives.
+Be aware though, for a true sense of sales volume, that you may want to deduct the refund-related costs and other expenses such as entertainment.

 - Volume of sales in dollars = total sales - (refunds + returns + expenses) from last period or